Travel 2017. Day 5. Comillas. Gaudí’s El Capricho. Friday, September 29/17.

 The best examples are to be found in the stained-glass windows in the bathroom adjoining the main bedroom: in one window, a dragonfly is plucking a guitar while in the window alongside a blackbird is cheekily perched on the keys of a piano.

 Unhappily, before the house could be completed, Don Máximo fell ill with liver failure.
 Work was stopped so that he could move in and at least enjoy a brief stay in his dream home.
-He died in his bedroom after a week; he was only 44.
+He died in his bedroom after a week, only 44 years old.

-Margaret and I spent a few hours at El Capricho before heading to Sobrellano Palace, a short walk made longer because the gate between the two properties was closed.
-The palace was closed so we made do with viewing the moody, neo-Gothic exterior.
-The contrast with El Capricho’s cheerful/ sunny, unconventionl exterior could hardly be more pronounced.
+Margaret and I spent a few hours at El Capricho before heading to Sobrellano Palace, a short walk made longer because the gate between the two properties was shut.
+The palace was closed so we could only view the moody, neo-Gothic exterior.
+The contrast with El Capricho’s cheerful/ sunny, unconventional exterior could hardly be more pronounced.